MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ### Management user interface

-Solution operators and administrators need an interface to interact with the IoT solution.
-IoT Central has a built-in, easy-to-use management interface that lets operators and administrators provision devices, add or remove users, send commands to IoT devices, and manage device updates.
-If the IoT Central management UI doesn't meet your requirements, or the solution is based on platform as a service (PaaS) services like IoT Hub, you can build a custom management UI by using the REST APIs that IoT Hub and IoT Central expose.
+Solution operators and administrators need an interface to interact with the IoT solution, for example provision devices, add or remove users, send commands to IoT devices, or manage device updates.

+IoT Central has a built-in, easy-to-use management interface that lets operators and administrators focus on adding industry knowledge, and evaluating the solution.

+When you build your enterprise solution by using the platform services, such as IoT Hub and Azure Digital Twins you can build a custom management UI by using the REST APIs exposed in [IoT Hub REST APIs](/rest/api/iothub/) and [Azure Digital Twins REST APIs](/rest/api/azure-digitaltwins/).

 ## Integration layer